The Shareholders Superhouse Limited Kanpur.

 All contracts / arrangements / transactions entered by the Company during the financialyear with related parties were in the ordinary course of business and on an arm's lengthbasis.
 During the year the Company had not entered into any contract / arrangement /transaction with related parties which could be considered material in accordance with thepolicy of the Company on materiality of related party transactions.

-The details about development and implementation of risk management policy of thecompany including elements of risk are given in Corporate Governance Report.
+The details about the development and implementation of risk management policy of thecompany including elements of risk are given in the Corporate Governance Report.

 Particulars of loans given investments made guarantees given and securities providedalong with the purpose for which the loan or guarantee or security is proposed to beutilized by the recipient are provided in the Standalone Financial Statement.

 Annual Return of the Company as on 31st March 2021 is available on the company'swebsite and can be accessed at http://superhouse.in/pdf/ annualreturn2020-21.pdf.

 There were 1338 permanent employees with the company as on 31st March 2021.

 The percentage increase in remuneration ratio of remuneration of each director and keymanagerial personnel (KMP) to the median of employees' remuneration and the list of top10 employees in terms of remuneration drawn as required under Section 197(12) of theCompanies Act 2013 read with Rule 5 of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 form part of Annexure II to this Board's report.